hlascelles/karina_personal_website/_posts/kitchen/2014-02-01-red-thai-curry.md

 <nbsp></nbsp>
 * wholegrain rice

 **Methods:**

 * Start boiling the rice.
 * First make the curry paste.
 Finely chop the lemongrass.
 Peel the lime with a vegetable peeler.
 Very roughly chop the lime peels, ginger (no need to peel it), garlic and chillies.
 Place all of them in a bowl.
 Add the salt and the spices - cumin, coriander, turmeric, chilli powder and black pepper.
 Handblender everything into a paste.
 Add a splash of water if needed to help the blending process.
 * In a Dutch oven, heat a bit of oil.
 Add the curry paste and fry for a couple of minutes, until it smells really good.
 Don't let it stick to the bottom of the pot.
+* Cube the tofu and mix it in.
 * Add the coconut cream and unrefined sugar, and let it simmer.
 * Peal the pumpkin, chop it into bite-sized cubes and add it to the curry.
 Add a bit of water if needed to cover the pumpkin.
 * Slice shiitake mushrooms into strips and fry them in a bit of oil until golden on all sides.
 Add them into the curry.